 Maritime Museum (Lisbon)

 If you're interested in Portugal's historic ships and navigational tools, this museum, which fills the west wing of the Monastery of Jerónimos, is worth a look.
 It's refreshingly uncrowded, and sailors love it.

-In Belém, the Casa Pasteis de Belém café is the birthplace of the wonderful custard tart that's called pastel de nata throughout Portugal but here is dubbed pastel de Belém.
-Since 1837, locals have come to this café to get them warm out of the oven (daily 8:00–24:00, Rua de Belém 84-92).
-Sit down and enjoy one with a café com leite.
-Sprinkle on the cinnamon and powdered sugar.
-If the to-go line is too long, there's plenty of seating and perhaps faster service (if you need a WC, this is an easy choice).
+This café is the birthplace of the wonderful custard tart that's called pastel de nata throughout Portugal, but here is dubbed pastel de Belém.
+You can explore this sprawling temple to Portugal's beloved custard tart like a museum, with a peek at the bakery in the rear.
+Since 1837, residents have been coming to this café to get their tarts fresh.
+Sit down and enjoy one with a café com leite; sprinkle on as much cinnamon and powdered sugar as you like.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, delighted to be your travel partner.
 This time we return for a quick look at Lisbon before heading north for small-town Portuguese adventures.